The following is a response to the blog post, “What I’ll Do With Myself Now: Thoughts on Gay Marriage and the LDS Faith” (hereafter “Thoughts“).

 18 Therefore shall a man leave his father and his mother, and shall cleave unto his wife, and they shall be one flesh.

-Review of that scripture in full context reveals that it is not a good choice of verse to support the premise of homosexual behavior being okay; rather, it declares that because God wanted Adam/man to not be alone, He paired him with a woman.
+Review of that scripture in context reveals it is not a good choice of verse to support the premise of homosexual behavior being okay; rather, it declares that because God wanted Adam/man to not be alone, He paired him with a woman.

 From Article: “Even in the New Testament in the 1st Epistle to Timothy Chapter 4, a warning is given to beware those who forbid us to marry.
 What you believe marriage to be is your prerogative, but currently there’s a lot of forbidding being taught.”